savbell/whisper-writer/README.md

 You can change the activation key and recording mode in the [Configuration Options](#configuration-options).
 While recording and transcribing, a small status window is displayed that shows the current stage of the process (but this can be turned off).
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

 The transcription can either be done locally through the [faster-whisper Python package](https://github.com/SYSTRAN/faster-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
 By default, the app will use a local model, but you can change this in the [Configuration Options](#configuration-options).
-If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file.
+If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file, or change the base URL endpoint.

 **Fun fact:** Almost the entirety of the initial release of the project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
 Practically every line, including most of this README, was written by AI.
 After the initial prototype was finished, WhisperWriter was used to write a lot of the prompts as well!